How to Stop Biting Your Nails

 Your Journey Starts Now

-By understanding your triggers, replacing harmful behaviors with healthier actions, and building routines that reinforce progress, you can regain control over your hands.
+By understanding your triggers, replacing harmful behaviors with healthier actions, and building routines that reinforce progress, you can regain control, and start to heal, your fingernails.